jessnguyen28/Information-System-Development-Methodologies/README.md

 **UTS Subject: Information Systems Development Methodologies (2025)**
 Project by Jessica Nguyen & 5 peers

+> *Note: Names and identifying details have been blacked out for confidentiality purposes.*

 ## Project Overview
 This group project involved with 5 other peers simulating a real-world project engagement with a government client — the Netherlands Government — to propose an AI-based housing allocation system.
 The objective was to apply structured project management methodologies to develop professional documentation and recommendations that reflect how a large-scale information system could be scoped, planned, and justified.